unjs/ufo/README.md

 Ensures the URL or pathname starts with base.

-If input aleady starts with base, it will not be added again.
+If input already starts with base, it will not be added again.

 ### `withFragment(input, hash)`